karrabi/DataEngineering_ETL_Project_sampleETLproject/README.md

 Crypto currency symbols simply stores in [symbols.csv](./extract/extract_project/symbols.csv). you can add more currencies in specified format to this file.

-After read symbols names from above file, a thread create for each one, so, extract data from Web API executes in parrall.
+After read symbols names from above file, a thread create for each one, so, extract data from Web API executes in paralel.

 after extraction, each thread stores extracted data to curresponding .csv file in **files** folder and also stores **last record's timestamp** to [summary.csv](./extract/extract_project/summary.csv) file for the next extraction round (extract records after last stored timestamp)